cstahoviak/cherno-cpp/README.md

 - __Question:__ Should I be storing pointers to heap-allocated objects in my vectors (lists), or should I store the stack-allocated objects themselves?
    - __Answer:__ It depends.
 The primary consideration is that it is technically more optimal to store the objects themselves in the list because storing the objects themselves requires that the memory allocated for those objects is inline (contiguous).
 A vector of pointers can be optimal in the case when that vector may need to be resized frequently.
 - __Best Practice:__ Prefer passing dymanic arrays by `const` reference to avoid uncessary copying.
+- The `sizeof(std::vector<T>)` is independent of the number of elements currently stored in the vector.
+   - It's usually a small, fixed size, often `24` or `32` bytes on 64-bit systems.
+   - This is because `std::vector` is __implemented as three pointers__: one to the beginning of the vector, one to the end, and one to the current capacity of the allocated storage.
-- `std::array` allocates its memeory on the stack, whereas `std::array` allocates its memory on the heap.
+- `std::array` allocates its memory on the stack, whereas `std::vector` allocates its memory on the heap.

 ### Video #47: Optimizing the use of `std::vector` in C++
 - We can use `std::vector.reserve(n)` to allocate enough memory for `n` objects _without_ actually wasting time constructing those objects before we're ready to push them onto the vector.